 Daikin UK and Quantum Group form green skills partnership

-Eco-heating and cooling technology brand Daikin UK has partnered with Quantum Group, provider of renewables and decarbonisation training, to roll out to approximately 150 further education colleges that offer built environment study programmes.
-This innovative partnership is the first of its kind in the UK.
+Daikin UK has partnered with Quantum Group, provider of renewables and decarbonisation training, to roll out to approximately 150 further education colleges that offer built environment study programmes.
+This partnership is said to be first of its kind in the UK.

 The UK is facing a major challenge to fill the green skills gaps needed to meet the Government’s ambitious target of Net Zero by 2050 and its aim to have 600,000 heat pumps installed each year by 2028 – with more than 200,000 people needing training for green energy roles by 2050.